What is Democratic Republic of the Congoʼs pathway to limit global warming to 1.5°C?

 Fair share

-With international support the DRC will be able to implement a 1.5°C compatible domestic emissions pathway and close the gap between the country’s fair share level and modelled domestic emissions level.
+With adequate international support including finance, technology transfer and capacity enhancement, the DRC could reduce its emissions in line with a 1.5°C compatible pathway and close the gap between that pathway and the country’s fair share contribution to global climate action.

 2050 Ambition

-As of January 2022, the DRC has not submitted its Long-Term Strategy.
-Illustrative 1.5°C compatible pathways show that the DRC will need its GHG emissions (excl.
-LULUCF) to fall in the range of 9% to 51% below 2015 levels by 2050.19 When LULUCF emissions are excluded, these emissions reductions will mostly be driven by efforts in the waste sector, the major driver of CH₄ emissions, constituting the highest share (95% in 2018) of the country’s emissions.
+As of January, 2023, the DRC has not submitted its Long-Term Strategy to the UNFCCC.
+Our analysis of 1.5°C compatible pathways shows that the DRC would need its GHG emissions (excl.
+LULUCF) to fall in the range of 8% to 51% below 2015 levels by 2050.5 While the LULUCF sector has the largest emission reduction potential and should be prioritised (see LULUCF assessment section), the second most important sector to drive emissions reductions will be the waste sector.
+The waste sector is a major driver of CH₄ emissions, constituting the highest share (95% in 2018) of the country’s emissions, when excluding LULUCF emissions.

 Sectoral emissions

-The growing demand for electricity could be met by investing in diversified renewables projects, in particular decentralised renewable energy solutions using solar, wind, geothermal or hydro which offer a low-cost option to overcome grid limitations and expand electricity access to the population in rural areas.
+• The growing demand for electricity in the DRC could be met by investing in diversified renewable energy projects, in particular decentralised solutions such as solar and wind.
+They would offer a low-cost option to overcome grid limitations and expand electricity access to the population in rural areas.